jungsoh/attention-neural-machine-translation/README.md

  ```

  ## Neural machine translation network
- The network model is shown below:
+ The network model with an attention mechanism is shown below:

 ![NMT model](images/attn_model.png)

-One attention step is shown below, where the attention variables are calcuated used to compute the context variable for each timestep
+One attention step is shown below, where the attention variables are calcuated and used for computing the context variable for each timestep:

 ![attention mechanism](images/attn_mechanism.png)